 Today it’s all about basil: how to grow, propagate, chop & freeze this versatile herb.
 Basil is one of those plants that grows almost anywhere and needs minimal care.
 It was the very first herb I ever planted and has been part of my herb garden ever since.
-First up is how to propagate basil from cuttings.
+First up is how to grow basil and then how to propagate basil from cuttings.

 All About Basil: How to Propagate from Cuttings